solana-nft-programs/token-manager/README.md

 <img width="877" alt="DIAGRAM" src="https://user-images.githubusercontent.com/7113086/157140752-02983b0d-3501-42dd-add6-ea29fa37be80.png">
 View Online: https://dbdiagram.io/d/6226977961d06e6eadbc77be

 Documentation is a work in progress.
-For now, one should read [the tests](https://github.com/cardinal-labs/cardinal-token-manager/blob/main/tests/issueUnissue.spec.ts).
+For now, one should read [the tests](https://github.com/solana-nft-programs/token-manager/blob/main/tests/issueUnissue.spec.ts).

-We soon plan on releasing a React library to make it easy to integrate Cardinal ui components with your frontend.
+We soon plan on releasing a React library to make it easy to integrate ui components with your frontend.

 ## Example usage